-Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments communities.
-Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
-We partner with 2 Senior Apartments communities in AR and the surrounding area, so there are many options to choose from.
+Expert Senior Living Advisors from A Place for Mom can help direct you to nursing homes.
+Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
+With 2 senior care options in El Dorado and the surrounding area, there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

-The community in which a community is based can have a large impact on community price.
-Cost of living is a major influence in choosing which destination works for your loved one.
-The median home value in El Dorado is $93,490 and the median price for rent is around $582 a month.
-The rent burden for El Dorado is around 13.4% of the average person's monthly income.
+The total cost of care for a community is influenced by the community where it is located.
+El Dorado has a median home value of around $93,490 and the median cost of rent is $582 per month.
+The rent burden for El Dorado is around 13.4% of the average person’s monthly income.

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of hickory, pine, mink, and orchid.
-While venturing throughout the state, you might see animals such as the armadillo, the white-tailed deer, the mourning dove, or the black bears.
+Local plant life can consist of Mexican juniper, pine, cypresses, and hickory.
+While venturing throughout the state, you might see animals such as the white-tailed deer, the armadillo, the catfish, or the bobwhite quail.
 The state animal of Arkansas is the white-tailed deer.

 How many nursing homes are there near El Dorado, Arkansas?

 Please enter a valid email address.